arkku/burner/README.md

 * 27C256
 * 27C128
 * 27C64
+* W27E512
+* W27E257

 _Reading_ (but not writing) has also been tested on a number of vintage 28-pin ROMs from old computers and their peripherals.

-Note that the 29C family of EEPROMs requires writing entires 64-byte pages at once, but writing takes place after each complete Intel HEX line has been transmitted, and IHEX typically has 32 bytes per line.
-This means that every page has to be written twice, since the remaining data is read from the EEPROM in order to preserve it.
-This can be avoided by converting the binary to IHEX using 64 bytes per line, e.g., as follows with `bin2ihex`:
+Note that the 29C family of EEPROMs requires writing whole 64-byte pages at a time, whereas only a single complete Intel HEX input line is buffered by the programmer, and is flashed immediately upon being received.
+Normally IHEX lines contain 32 bytes of data (when decoded), which means that every 64-byte page will be written twice (since it is split across two IHEX lines).
+This is not harmful as such, but halves the write speed to these devices and uses up twice the write cycles necessary.
+This can be avoided by encoding 64 bytes per IHEX line, e.g., as follows with `bin2ihex`:

     ihex/bin2ihex -b 64 <rom.bin >rom.hex